realKarthikNair/making-DaVinci-Resolve-work-on-Fedora-with-CUDA/README.md

 sudo mv libgmodule* disabled-libraries
 ```

-### Section 5: Fix crash on Fedora 43
+### Section 5: Fix crash due to ABI mismatch

-On Fedora 43 Resolve can crash due to a bundled Python/ABI mismatch.
+On Fedora >=43 Resolve can crash due to a bundled Python/ABI mismatch.
 Create a small wrapper that preloads the system Python 3.11 library and update the desktop launcher to use it.

 1. Install system Python 3.11 runtime
 ```bash